National Agricultural Literacy Curriculum Matrix

 - Talk with your students about what it must be like to live outside all the time in winter, exposed to cold and snow and ice.
 Ask, "How do animals adapt to winter?
 What about plants?"

 - Encourage them to think about other trees they know.
 Explain that many trees are “evergreens” and keep their leaves all year long.
-These kinds of trees have some very different characteristics than deciduous trees (trees that lose their leaves).
+These kinds of trees have some very different characteristics compared to deciduous trees (trees that lose their leaves).

 - Read Tell Me, Tree, by Gail Gibbons, to your students.
 This picture book offers an excellent introduction to trees—their parts (buds, bark, seeds, leaves, fruit), functions (how they grow, photosynthesis), characteristics of conifers and deciduous trees, and more.